qngapparat/daf/README.md

         └── package.json
 ```

-You can deploy this function directly to AWS Lambda.
+You can zip this folder and upload it directly to Amazon Lambda.
 One file can have multiple `// l` ... `// lend` sections, that can be converted separately.

-## Annotations
+## Annotation syntax

 `//l` can be followed by any combination of these space-separated directives.